Paint Canada Purple

 Since 2014, thanks to the efforts of the PH community, monuments have been illuminated in periwinkle purple on May 5th from coast-to-coast.
 This has included such landmarks as: BC Place (Vancouver); Calgary Tower (Calgary); High Level Bridge (Edmonton); CN Tower (Toronto); Niagara Falls (Niagara); Ottawa Heritage Building (Ottawa); Olympic Tower (Montreal), and City Hall (Halifax)!

-View World PH Day photos!
+View World PH Day photos and media coverage!

 What is PH?